sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 * Fixed: Conflict with MonsterInsights Dimensions Addon.

-**New in Version 4.6.1**

-* Updated: Optimized redirect & 404 logs for improved performance.
-* Updated: TruSEO Score no longer calculated for ineligible pages like the WooCommerce's account, cart and checkout pages.
-* Updated: SERP Preview now favours using the Knowledge Graph Website Name instead of the site hostname.
-* Updated: New Local SEO Business Info block fax icon.
-* Updated: Added WordPress as a new option to our list of supported social profiles under Social Networks and the user profile settings.
-* Updated: Security hardening for all smart tag fields and the HTML Sitemap shortcode.
-* Fixed: Various multisite licensing issues, including the removal of conflicting plugin notices on subsites and immediate license status updates across the network.
-* Fixed: Missing "Featured Image" option in social settings for page builders.
-* Fixed: Default image for social posts not correctly displayed if no image URL is provided.
-* Fixed: Rare issue where Google throws errors related to the sitelinks schema when the "Russian" version of the page served for Yandex gets cached.
-* Fixed: Post Index Status not revalidated if the post is noindexed or has no valid results.
-* Fixed: Refactored permalink generation in Localization.php to use get_term_link for terms.
-* Fixed: Access Control now correctly loads roles after all plugins are fully loaded to prevent errors from undefined WP functions.
-* Fixed: Redirects CSV sample file not downloading correctly when using Mozilla Firefox.
-* Fixed: Console error caused by adding a question mark to the source or target URL in a redirect.
-* Fixed: Plugin conflict with AMP plugins.

-**New in Version 4.6.0**

-* New: Redirects Integration with Broken Link Checker - If you're using both AIOSEO Redirects and BLC, you can now easily add redirects for any of your (broken) links inside the links report.
-* Updated: Compatibility with Broken Link Checker 1.2.0 and AIOSEO Redirects 1.3.9.
-* Fixed: Localized a number of strings that previously could not correctly be translated.

-**New in Version 4.5.9.2**

-* Updated: Compatibility fixes for WordPress 6.5.

-**New in Version 4.5.9.1**

-* Fixed: PHP error sometimes thrown on multisites because SECURE_AUTH_COOKIE constant not set due to loading WordPress pluggables too soon.
-* Fixed: PHP error sometimes thrown in update migration due to invalid old options data.

 **See our [changelog on aioseo.com](https://aioseo.com/changelog/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) for previous releases.**

 == Frequently Asked Questions ==